|By Alan J. Heavens, The Philadelphia Inquirer|

 No matter how much I wrote, the stories kept coming, to a point when, in 2009, a reader begged me to "start writing about hammering nails again."

-In this region, the data show that the decline in home prices that began in August 2007 scraped the bottom in 2012.
-But up is a long way to go, and prices may never get that high again.
+In this region, the data show that the decline in home prices that began in

 Today, the inventory of homes for sale remains low.
 Multiple bids simply get sale prices to list price or a bit above, and even those asking prices are nowhere near what would be realized in normal -- as opposed to boom -- times.